AP Player of the Year: QB Joe Burrow, first winner from LSU

-Ohio State defensive end Chase Young was second with three first-place votes and 29 points while Buckeyes quarterback Justin Fields was third with 43 points.
+Ohio State defensive end Chase Young was second with three first-place votes and 69 points, and Buckeyes quarterback Justin Fields was third with 43 points.
 Burrow, Young, Fields and Oklahoma quarterback Jalen Hurts, who finished fourth with 33 points, are the finalists for the Heisman Trophy to be handed out Saturday in New York.

-Burrow is the favorite for the award after passing for 4,715 yards and an Southeastern Conference record 48 touchdowns.
+Burrow is the overwhelming Heisman favorite after passing for 4,715 yards and a Southeastern Conference record 48 touchdowns.
 The senior transfer from Ohio State is on pace to set a major college record, completing 77.9% of his passes.

+Burrow was up for two more awards Thursday night at the College Football Hall of Fame in Atlanta.
+He won the Maxwell Award Player of the Year, beating out Young and Hurts, and the Davey O’Brien National Quarterback of the Year Award, beating out Fields and Hurts.

+Burrow was the first player from LSU to win each of those awards, too.

 The AP player of the year award began in 1998 and only five times has the winner not been the same as the Heisman winner; the last time that happened was in 2015, when Stanford running back Christian McCaffrey won the AP award and Alabama running back Derrick Henry was the Heisman winner.

 LSU faces Hurts and No. 4 Oklahoma in the playoff semifinal Dec.
 28 at the Peach Bowl.
-Later that night, Fields and Young and the rest of the Buckeyes will play Clemson in the other semifinal at the Fiesta Bowl.
+Later that night, Fields, Young and the rest of the second-ranked Buckeyes will play No. 3 Clemson in the other semifinal at the Fiesta Bowl.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/